gabrocheleau/merkle-patricia-trees-examples/README.md

 ## Preliminary information

 If you're not familiar with Basic Merkle Trees, I recommend you begin by reading [Vitalik's "Merkling in Ethereum"](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/).
-This will give you a basic idea of what Merkle Trees are, why they're useful, and the significant advantages of using Merkle Patricia Trees over standard Merkle Trees.
+This will give you a basic idea of what Merkle Trees are, why they're useful, and of the significant advantages of using Merkle Patricia Trees over standard Merkle Trees.

 A Patricia Merkle Tree is the combination of a: